dylanlan/dylanlan.github.io/_posts/2024-01-30-tridemp-master.md

 He excitedly created a Wizard Aisling, joined the new guild Sradagan, and went on many adventures.

+But he accidentally didn't pay enough attention to certain game restrictions, and permanently ruined his character by being unable to progress.

+He was unable to experience at least the remaining 50% of the game.

+Was all hope lost?

 # Adventures

+In his first few weeks, he went on many fun adventures with Sradagan.

 Adventure Logs:
 - [Lynith Sea]({{ site.data.urls.lynith_sea }})
 - [Oren Sewers]({{ site.data.urls.oren_sewers }})